domdew23/Persistant-BTree/README.md

 * Eclipse/Netbeans

 # How to run the project
 Download the zip file off the repository.
 Run the main.java file to prompt the GUI.
-For the first input link choose off a link off of linksToPickFrom.txt and paste it in as the source link.
-Then choose different link off linksToPickFrom.txt and paste it in as the destination link.
+For the first input link choose a link off of linksToPickFrom.txt and paste it in as the source link.
+Then choose a different link off linksToPickFrom.txt and paste it in as the destination link.
 Then you will be prompted the best path between these two links.

 # Contributors: